 - Client brief

 - Features requirements

 - Heuristic evaluation

 - Task flows

-There are many tools that can be used in creating a prototype.
-Nonetheless, diligence in choosing which tools to be used in your project is a must among web designers and developers.
+Many tools can be used in creating a prototype.
+Nonetheless, diligence in choosing which ones your project should use is a must among web designers and developers.
 The idea is deploying the tools that will adequately support the understanding of both the business objectives and the user needs.

 The prototype created should be a testable representation of the website.
 This gives way to the next discussion.

 Approaches should be prescriptive.
-With this, the prototype needs not be tackled in a linear manner, but the goal remains.
-And that is, redesigning the website through combining decisions regarding information, interaction, navigation and interface while fulfilling the needs of the users and the requirements of the business.
+With this, the prototype needs not to be tackled linearly, but the goal remains.
+And that is, redesigning the website through combining decisions regarding information, interaction, navigation, and interface while fulfilling the needs of the users and the requirements of the business.

 In developing such testability, although project-dependent, there are specific ways to do so.

 Going straight and using an interactive prototyping tool is possible.
 Nonetheless, it still means considering specific design elements such as interaction, navigation, and information.